Nizar Sassi: Mourad Benchellali's McClatchy interview

 what they expected.
-He described not speaking Pashtu, Dari or Arabic, but they met some Algerians who spoke French, who suggested they attend a religious camp.
+He described not speaking Pashto, Dari or Arabic, but they met some Algerians who spoke French, who suggested they attend a religious camp.

 During his interview Mourad described what it was like to attend the training camp: a lot of praying; lectures on jihad; physical training; some weapons training, which did not include any weapons.

 He said he and Nizar realized the only way to leave the camp early was to fall ill, so they pretended to fall ill, only to be sent to the camp infirmary.
 But then he said Nizar really did fall ill, eventually losing 45 pounds.

 Mourad described reconnecting with Nizar after his time at the camp was over, and asking the Algerians for help leaving Afghanistan.

 They told them they would have to wait a few weeks while arrangements were made, but then the USA attacked, and it was not possible to leave.